-It may be worth noting in this context that we are living in a radical sociological experiment today, one which seems to evoke little comment, although it has changed dramatically how people live.
-Two centuries ago, 1823, to pick one moment in time, the great majority of people dwelled in small rural communities, and lived primarily by farming or in providing services or goods to farmers.
-The food they consumed was mostly what they or their neighbors raised.
-They lived with, or near, extended family.
-Family or not, they knew virtually everybody in their town.
-Few traveled beyond the local area.
+Commandments is to love our neighbor, who Jesus interprets (in a radical sociological experiment today, one which seems to evoke little comment, although it has changed dramatically But caring is no longer a self-evident exercise of doing the how people live.
+Two centuries ago, 1823, to pick one moment obvious for those village family and neighbors in need, including in time, the great majority of people dwelled in small rural caring for strangers who arrived in your community as well.
+It communities, and lived primarily by farming or in providing was, in fact, the Church community which traditionally offered services or goods to farmers.
+The food they consumed was hospitality to travelers and strangers.
+Monastic communities saw mostly what they or their neighbors raised.
+They lived with, themselves as required by their rule to provide food and shelter or near, extended family.
+Family or not, they knew virtually to all who came to their door, and hospitals (note the word everybody in their town.
+Few traveled beyond the local area. relates to "hospitality") were operated by the Church.
 Those who did, did so slowly, by horse or sailboat.
-The church community was simply a segment of the whole community.
-Often a single parish served the whole town.
-Cities were tiny by today's standards, and industries mostly small.
-Caring was built in.
-Extended families saw a responsibility to care for their members, lifelong neighbors looked after each other.
+The church The mandate to care for others, as expressed by Jesus vividly community was simply a segment of the whole community. in Matthew 25, among other places, has not changed.
+It should Often a single parish served the whole town.
+Cities were tiny go without saying that Christians care, without exception, for by today's standards, and industries mostly small.
+Caring was all.
+It should, but unfortunately it needs to be said.
+Church built in.
+Extended families saw a responsibility to care for their among us is rarely a village parish.
+In the urban environment, members, lifelong neighbors looked after each other. it is a consumer choice.
+Many churches market themselves as